Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

-\begin{lemma} Suppose $F$ is a connected component of $H$ that contains no social vertices.
-Then the interpretation complexity of $\bkleq_F$ over $\Ha$ enriched with a unary predicate selecting vertices of $F$ is at most $5$. \end{lemma} \begin{proof} Our first goal is to interpret $\bkeq_F$, the block equivalence restricted to $F$.
+\begin{lem} Suppose $F$ is a connected component of $H$ that contains no social vertices.
+Then the interpretation complexity of $\bkleq_F$ over $\Ha$ expanded by a unary predicate selecting vertices of $F$ is at most $5$. \end{lem} \begin{proof} Our first goal is to interpret $\bkeq_F$, the block equivalence restricted to $F$.
 To this end, we prove locality of connections within $F$ in a similar manner as in the proof of Lemma~\ref{lem:sol-to-social}.

-\begin{claim} For any $u,v\in F$ such that $u,v\in G_s$ for some $s\in [n]$, there exists a path in $H$ that connects $u$ and $v$ and whose all vertices belong to blocks $G_{s-1}$, $G_s$, and $G_{s+1}$. \end{claim} \begin{proof} Among paths in $H$ that connect $u$ and $v$, choose $Q$ to be the one that minimizes the number of traversed vertices outside of blocks $G_{s-1}$, $G_s$, and $G_{s+1}$.
+\begin{clm} For any $u,v\in F$ such that $u,v\in G_s$ for some $s\in [n]$, there exists a path in $H$ that connects $u$ and $v$ and whose all vertices belong to blocks $G_{s-1}$, $G_s$, and $G_{s+1}$. \end{clm} \begin{proof} Among paths in $H$ that connect $u$ and $v$, choose $Q$ to be the one that minimizes the number of traversed vertices outside of blocks $G_{s-1}$, $G_s$, and $G_{s+1}$.
 Since $F$ contains no social vertices, $Q$ is solitary.
 In particular, by Observation~\ref{obs:local-solitary} we have that every two consecutive vertices on $Q$ belong to either to the same or to neighboring blocks.